ViciousBadger/mopidy-progress/README.rst

     [progress]
     enabled = true
+    min_length_minutes = 30
     patterns =

         ^podcast\+

-With the defaults, progress will only be saved for tracks from the Mopidy-Podcast extension and nothing else.
+With the defaults, progress will be saved for tracks from the Mopidy-Podcast extension and tracks that are longer than 30 minutes.
+Other tracks will always play from the beginning as normal.

 To change this behaviour, you must add configuration for Mopidy-Progress to your Mopidy configuration file::

     [progress]
     enabled = true
+    min_length_minutes = [integer]
     patterns =

         [pattern],